Vaibhavmungal/aws-voting-advanced/README.md

 # 🗳️ VoteSecure — Advanced Online Voting System

-VoteSecure is a modern, secure, and responsive PHP-based online voting platform.
+VandoteSecure is a modern, secure,  responsive PHP-based online voting platform.
 It is split into two distinct panels: an **Admin Panel** for election management and a **Voter Panel** for secure ballot casting.

 ---